 Sociology, the science of society, is a great fit for my unbounded curiosity.
 Things I love to do: travel, patronize public spaces, people watch, all the time making sense of unlikely combinations, new perspectives and our common humanity, are what I believe make a great sociologist…and a great person with many improbable friendships forged along the way.
 In particular my otherness, métissage, and partial exclusions have fueled my passion for ethnography, wherein I may directly navigate belonging across the boundaries that have both defined me and allowed me to evade definition: race and nation within Africa and her diaspora.
 Moreover, I recognize that my double privilege – the capacity to be both and neither as well as the entitlements that have brought me to where I am as a scholar and global citizen – places me in a coveted position to hear and be heard.

 However, as our world becomes ever more porous, I understand that the best way to study society comes from an interdisciplinary perspective.
 As reflected in the latest trends in scholarship, great answers to tough questions emerge out of dialogue with diverse voices working together to unearth, poke and prod all the relevant angles.
-My interests, thus broadly defined, are in Africa and the African diaspora, cultural movements, development and globalization, identity politics, masculinity, postcolonial theory, un- and underemployment and urbanization.
+My interests, thus broadly defined, are in Africa and the African diaspora, blackness, cultural movements, development and globalization, masculinity, politics of representation, postcolonial theory, racial capitalism, un- and underemployment and urbanization.

 I invite you to check out the following multimedia from my time in Abidjan: the first is a song I produced with Busta, a former mobile street vendor and Tino and MC Black, my research assistants who were perfume vendors in Abidjan’s Adjamé market and active participants in the local hip hop scene (these are their stage names).
 As an American, the cultural capital my association afforded them was priceless, so before I left the field we collaborated in producing this song in French, English, and local dialect.